NadzeyaShpakouskaya/ironfoudation-team-project-legacy/board_rules.md

 - `Sprint backlog` - includes the list of tasks for the current sprint.
 - `In Progress` - the list of tasks that the team works on.
 - `In Review` - the list of tasks that are under review process.
-- `Done` - the list of tasks that were successfully finished.
-If a task contains code, it should be merged into the main branch.
-In the case, when a task is useless or can not be closed for some reason it should be closed in the next mode "Close as not planned" (won't fix, can't repro, duplicate, stale, etc.).
+- `Done` - the list of tasks that are considered as completed.
+If a task is no longer makes sense, then it must be closed with an appropriate comment.
+Good examples are "Closed as not planned", "Duplicate of the issue XXX", "The team has agreed to close task.
+Details are available in wiki (link here)".

 ### Usage